Jamie Stanclift just wrapped up her fourth season as the head softball coach for the Wildcats.

 He was also the assistant coach at University of Kansas for twelve years, where he coached eleven All-Conference pitchers and one All-American.
 Coach Hines helped lead the University of Kansas to five NCAA tournament appearances during his twelve-year tenure.
 Coach Hines is also currently a pitching instructor at Mac-N-Seitz in Kansas City.

-Matt Jackson enters his second season as a graduate assistant for the Baker University Softball team and serves as the strength and conditioning coach.
+Matt Jackson enters his third season as a graduate assistant for the Baker University softball team and serves as the strength and conditioning coach.
 Jackson was an assistant coach for the Washburn University baseball team in 2015 who went 33-20 and finished in the semifinals of the 2015 MIAA Tournament.

 Jackson helped lead eight players selected to the All-MIAA team.
 The Ichabods started the season 14-0, climbing to as high as No. 19 in the American Baseball Coaches Association national poll and No. 6 in the National Collegiate Baseball Writers Association rankings.